Patrick Roy (TV presenter): Radio career and television beginnings

 In 1976, Patrick Roy graduated from the École Française d'Attachés de Presse.
 From 1977 to 1992, he hosted the radio programs Vanille Fraise, Passé-Présent, Destination bonheur and Bienvenue à bord on RMC.

 In the meantime, he appeared in 1982 in the television program Les Fugues à Fugain hosted by Michel Fugain on TF1 and on Cadence 3 on FR3 with Guy Lux.

 Career on TF1

 He joined TF1 in 1987.
 He replaced intermittently Éric Galliano on Les Grandes Oreilles and the hosted L'Affaire est dans le sac from October 1987 to June 1988.
-He became very popular hosting on the same channel Le Juste Prix from July 1988 to November 1992 and Une famille en or (French version of Family Feud) from July 1990 to October 1992.
+He became very popular hosting on the same channel Le Juste Prix (French version of The Price Is Right) from July 1988 to November 1992 and Une famille en or (French version of Family Feud) from July 1990 to October 1992.

 From 1990 to 1992, he co-hosted with Philippe Risoli and Christian Morin the variety program Succès fous, in which a number of famous bands and singers appeared as guests.
 During summer 1991, he co-hosted Intervilles (French version of It's a Knockout) with Philippe Risoli and Guy Lux.